Ed824/Ed824/README.md

 - 👀 I’m interested in learning GitHub and Open Source coding practices
 - 🌱 I’m currently learning Android
 - 💞️ I’m looking to collaborate on JavaScript and Python
-- 📫 How to reach me MoDNET
+- 📫 Reach me MoDNET

 <!---
 Ed824/Ed824 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.